JanusLammert/ASHP/README.md

 # ASHP
 Auto-Selection-Helical-Polymers
-Tool to do Autoselection of 2D classes based on the 2Dclass-averages.
+Tool to do Autoselection of 2D classes based on the 2Dclass-averages combined with CHEP

 # Prerequisits
 1. Conda